retypeapp/retype/components/alert.md

 This is an alert.
 !!!

-Some basic Markdown options and emoji `:shortcodes:` are supported in the titles.
+Some basic Markdown syntax and emoji `:shortcodes:` are supported in the titles.

 ```md
 !!! :zap: [Getting Started](../guides/getting_started.md) :zap: